Hythe Pier, Railway and Ferry: Hythe Ferry

+From 1991 to 2017, the ferry was operated by White Horse Ferries Between 2017 and 2023, Blue Funnel operated the ferry until it was sold to Red Funnel.

+The ferry was suspended 22 August 2024 due to issues with the pontoon at the Hythe Pier.

 Collisions

 On 30 July 1885, the pier was hit by the schooner Annie, damaging five of the pier's piles.
 On 26 August 1915 the pier was hit by the sailing barge Itchen although on this occasion there was no damage to the pier.
 The pier's piles were again damaged in 1945 when an infantry landing craft collided with it.